reiver/learn-golang-in-one-day/README.md

 DO NOT COPY-AND-PASTE THE CODE.
 TYPE OUT THE CODE YOURSELF.
 TYPING OUT THE CODE YOURSELF WILL HELP YOU LEARN TO CODE.

+## One Secret Of Success: Perseverance

+Here is one secret to **learning** how to code.

+It is also to being good — to be very very good — at coding.

+One the secrets is: **perseverance**.

+> perseverance (noun): persistence in doing something despite difficulty or delay in achieving success.

+One of the reasons software developers — “software developer” is one of the names we call people who can code — one of the reasons software developers get paid so much is that they are willing & able to work a problem until it they figure it out, and solve it.

+Some of these problems might take hours to solve.

+Some of these problems might take days to solves.

+Some might takes weeks.

+Some might even takes months, or years!

+And I am _not_ exaggerating.

+Software developers who help create new companies may spend month creating the technology for that new company.
+Some even spend more than a year doing this!

+Some tasks software developers tackle

+But software developers get paid a lot to do this.

+So when you are learning all this — especially if you learning **programming** & **coding** for the first time — keep at it, don't give up, this stuff isn't always easy, but that you keep at it despite it being hard is why you will get paid a lot.

 ## PLAY.GOLANG.ORG